PlayStation 2 models: Original case design

-Three of the original PS2 models were (SCPH-10000, SCPH-15000 and SCPH-18000) were only sold in Japan and had a PCMCIA slot unlike all other models sold worldwide.
+Three of the original PS2 models (SCPH-10000, SCPH-15000 and SCPH-18000) were only sold in Japan and had a PCMCIA slot unlike all other models sold worldwide.
 The two PS2 launch models in Japan (SCPH-10000 and SCPH-15000) had no built-in DVD movie playback and instead relied on encrypted playback software that was copied to a memory card from an included CD-ROM (normally, the PS2 will only execute encrypted software from its memory card; see PS2 Independence Exploit); the later Japan-only PS2 models (SCPH-18000 and later) did eventually come with built-in DVD movie playback.